High Availability for the Master Aggregator

 To eliminate this error, SingleStore recommends building a retry logic in your applications to connect to the new MA’s endpoint. -

-How should the CAs that are allocated as voting members be placed to optimize best resiliency
+How should the CAs that are allocated as voting members be placed to best optimize resiliency?

 SingleStore’s recommendation is to place the CA nodes marked as voting members across different failure domains or availability groups.